Scarabaeus1031/NEXAH/NAVIGATOR/CORE/PROJECT_OVERVIEW.md

 The system shows:

 > dynamical systems can be reconstructed as structured fields
-> with controllable trajectories and stable convergence
+> with constrained navigation and stable convergence

 ---